lrebelo/Notes/MEAN stack/pm2/README.md

 * Run the application by `pm2 start ecosystem.config.js --env prod_https`
   * the value to use after the `--env` is always the object name (ie. `env_prod_https`) but by removing the `env_`.

+## Start pm2 on boot

+* `pm2 startup ubuntu` - this will make any processes by the user currently logged in start on boot.

+* `pm2 startup ubuntu -u user --hp /home/user` - this will define the start of the pm2 service to be set by a specific user.

 ----
 ###### References